Fellowship-Intel/brooks-data-center-briefing/START_APP.md

 - Restart your terminal after installing Node.js
 - Or restart your computer

-### "Port 3000 is already in use"
+### "Port 8080 is already in use"
-- Another application is using port 3000
+- Another application is using port 8080 (may be Streamlit backend)
 - Either stop that application or change the port in `vite.config.ts`

 ### "Cannot find module"